-Following graduation, Rick enlisted in the U.S. Army and was assigned to the 1st Infantry Division Mechanized, working on Helicopter Armament Subsystems, including tactical devices and hardware for weapons like machine guns, grenade launchers, auto-cannons, and rockets.
-Rick was honorably discharged in 1986 with the rank of Specialist 4.
+A proud veteran, Singh is honored to serve Orange County residents, just as he is honored to have served the United States.
+After graduating from high school from the prestigious Aviation High School in New York, he enlisted in the U.S. Army and was assigned to the 1st Infantry Division Mechanized.
+There, he worked on Helicopter Armament Subsystems, including tactical devices and hardware for weapons like machine guns, grenade launchers, auto-cannons, and rockets.
+Singh was honorably discharged in 1986.

 Having made Orlando, Florida his home for more than 25 years, Singh is active in the community and holds memberships in several organizations.
 He serves on the boards of the EDC, American Lung Association, Boy Scouts of America Central Florida Council, SHARES International Florida Hospital Fund, and is on the Advisory Board of the World Affairs Council of Central Florida.
 Singh is a member of the Rotary Club of Orlando, the Orlando Regional REALTOR® Association and the IAAO.

 Earlier this year Singh was given the distinguished US Senator Bill Nelson award for public service.

 He and his wife Debbie, a nurse, are very proud of their two children, who both attended the University of Central Florida.
 The Singh family enjoys their time together as well as volunteering in the community.